Devissage and Localization for the Grothendieck Spectrum of Varieties: CGW-Categories

-It turns out that the most efficient way to encode this kind of structure is using the formalism of double categories.
+An efficient way to encode this kind of structure is using the formalism of double categories.
 We thus begin by recalling the definition of a double category, as well as establishing some notation for working with double categories.
 The notion of double categories goes back to \cite{ehresmann63}.
 We do not include the complete definition; for the reader interested in a more in-depth introduction, see for example \cite[Section II.6]{leinster}.

 \begin{definition} A \emph{double category} $\C$ is an internal category in $\Cat$.
-More concretely, a double category constists of a pair of categories, denoted $\E_\C$ and $\M_\C$, which have the same objects.
+More concretely, a double category consists of a pair of categories, denoted $\E_\C$ and $\M_\C$, which have the same objects.
 We denote morphisms in $\M_\C$ by $\mrto$ and morphisms in $\E_\C$ by $\erto$.
-This pair in endowed with a collection of squares, called \emph{distinguished squares}.
+This pair is endowed with a collection of squares, called \emph{distinguished squares}.
 These are denoted

 In each distinguished square, $f,f'\in \M_\C$ and $g,g'\in \E_\C$.
 The squares satisfy compositional axioms, which say in effect that gluing two squares horizontally or vertically gives another distinguished square.
 In addition, if $f$ and $f'$ are both isomorphisms then for any $g,g'$ either both of the following squares exist, or neither does: